Niels-NTG/gdmc_http_interface/docs/Endpoints.md

 If no options are provided in the request body the heightmap data in the response will be equal to the built-in heightmap type `WORLD_SURFACE`.

+If `"transparentLiquids": true` is the only option provided the resulting heightmap is equal to the built-in heightmap type `OCEAN_FLOOR`.

 ## Response headers

 [Default](#Response-headers)